jtompkins/readinglist.js/README.md

 ## Usage

-To generate your reading list website, you'll need two files: a TOML `config` file and a JSON `book` file.
+To generate your reading list website, you'll need two files: a TOML `config.toml` file and a JSON `book.json` file.
+To display an avatar image in the rendered static site, you'll also need to provide an `avatar.png` file, which should live in the same directory as the generated output.

 ### The Config file